aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 autolog).
 By default, each experiment run is given a unique ID.
 When artifacts uploaded to GCS through MLflow, the artifacts are located within directories named after the unique IDs of the runs.
-This guide by default places uploads your artifacts to the following directory on GCS:
+This guide by default uploads your artifacts to the following directory on GCS:
 `gs://{{cookiecutter.repo_name}}-artifacts/mlflow-tracking-server`.
 Artifacts for specific runs will be uploaded to a directory with the